Flake on 2020 run: 'That is not on my radar screen'

+- Flake added that he expects a number of his Republican colleagues will eventually join him

+- Flake acknowledged that it's "very difficult to be re-elected in the Republican Party right now"

-Washington (CNN)Newly retiring GOP Sen. Jeff Flake said Wednesday he is not considering 2020 presidential run.
+Washington (CNN)Newly retiring GOP Sen. Jeff Flake said Wednesday he is not considering a 2020 presidential run.

 Flake, who announced Tuesday he will not be running for re-election as he faced a likely uphill primary battle in his state of Arizona, told CNN's "New Day" on Wednesday, "That is not on my radar screen, that's a long way off.
 I'm focused on my work in the Senate.
 I have another 14 months."